 Christmas Help Programs Across Canada

-I previously wrote about resources to get free Christmas gifts which is a great source of information I encourage you to read.
+I previously wrote about resources to get free Christmas gifts, an excellent source of information I encourage you to read.

-This year I want to focus on charities and businesses that have programs available to families in need of assistance this Christmas.
+This year, I want to focus on charities and businesses that have programs available to families needing assistance this Christmas.

-Besides The Salvation Army and Toys For Tots below are some other programs that help with Christmas gifts that I found online.
+Besides The Salvation Army and Toys For Tots, I found some other programs that help with Christmas gifts online.

-Community Churches in your area are worth making a phone call to and ask if they have any Christmas help.
+Community Churches in your area are worth making a phone call to and asking if they have any Christmas help.